Here Is What You Should Know About Wholesaling Lots & Vacant Lands For Massive Profits

 That will create a maximum allowable offer; the MAO.

-I want you to go to www.EmpireBIGData.com, set up an account and pull up everything you find under the quicklist cash buyer in that zip code.
+I want you to go to www.EmpireBIGData.com, set up a free trial account and pull up everything you find under the quicklist cash buyer in that zip code.

 You will also be able to create contact campaigns for them within the software.